 This 3D modeling program is easy-to-use compared to other options out there.
 Built entirely in the cloud, all designs are saved there, rather than taking up storage space on your device.
 The cloud capabilities also enable easy and efficient collaboration on many different projects at once.

 Its collaboration mode features the ability for the same model to be opened by multiple users simultaneously with a real-time chat.

-OnShape is designed to speed up both design and production times and otherwise makes the workflow more efficient.
-It is a one-stop-shop for creating, modifying, managing, and validating all 3D design projects.
+OnShape is designed to speed up both design and production times and otherwise make the workflow more efficient.
+It is a one-stop shop for creating, modifying, managing, and validating all 3D design projects.